QuangCuong-Huynh/QuangCuong-Huynh/cv.md

 ## SUMMARY

 Entry-level IT professional with hands-on experience in Linux systems, basic networking, server administration, and scripting through academic training, self-directed labs, and real operational support within a family business and industrial quality environment.
 Strong foundation in operating systems, databases, and network services.
-Actively seeking an entry-level role in IT Support, System Administration, NOC, or DevOps to contribute to reliable infrastructure operations while continuously developing skills in production environments.
+Actively seeking an entry-level role in IT Support, System Administration, NOC, or DevOps to contribute to reliable infrastructure operations while continuously developing skills in production environmentsa and  eager to grow in an enterprise environment.

 ---